mcpaulafi/ot-harjoitustyo/dokumentaatio/specifications.md

 ### Station settings view

-User defines what measurement data (temperature, wind) is retrieved from the selected stations.
 User can rename selected stations.
+(TEHTY)

 User can select layout for weather view.

 Settings are saved to the database.
 Settings can be changed anytime.